johntough/example-authentication-service/README.md

 # Example Authentication Service

 ## Overview
-This is a Spring Boot application that uses **Spring Security** and **Google OAuth2 / OpenID Connect (OIDC)** for user authentication.
+This is a Spring Boot application that uses **Spring Security** and **OpenID Connect (OIDC)** for user authentication.
+The app uses both Google and Microsoft as identity providers.

 ## 🔐 Authentication Overview

-The app integrates with **Google Sign-In** to authenticate users.
+The app integrates with **Google** & **Microsoft** to authenticate users.
 It uses Spring Security's OAuth2 and OIDC support to handle login, session management, and user identity retrieval.

-Upon successful authentication with Google, the application:
+Upon successful authentication with Google/Microsoft, the application:

 1. Loads the authenticated user's identity using a custom `CustomOidcUserService`.
 2. Checks whether the user already exists in the application database.